MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/relationships-ssas-tabular.md

 Create many-to-many relationships by using Visual Studio 2019 with Analysis Services projects VSIX update 2.9.2 and higher, the Tabular Object Model (TOM) API, Tabular Model Scripting Language (TMSL), and the open-source Tabular Editor tool.

 Tabular models at the 1400 and lower compatibility levels do not support many-to-many relationships, and you cannot add *junction tables* in the model designer.
 However, you can use DAX functions to model many-to-many relationships.
 You can also try setting up a bi-directional cross filter to see if it achieves the same purpose.
 Sometimes the requirement of many-to-many relationship can be satisfied through cross filters that persist a filter context across multiple table relationships.
-See [Bi-directional cross filters for tabular models in SQL Server 2016 Analysis Services](../../analysis-services/tabular-models/bi-directional-cross-filters-tabular-models-analysis-services.md) for details.
+See [Bi-directional cross filters in tabular models](../../analysis-services/tabular-models/bi-directional-cross-filters-tabular-models-analysis-services.md) for details.

 ### Self-joins and loops